-This past weekend, I quickly drafted a utility that could be of use to some of you.
-It has a somewhat strange purpose — to view and compare filesystem snapshots (“ls -lR”, “dir/S”, or “find .”) from different computers and to prepare a script for synchronizing them with each other or for creating an archive with the selected files from that snapshot.
+This past weekend, I quickly drafted a utility that could be useful to some of you.
+It has a somewhat unusual purpose: to view and compare filesystem snapshots (ls -lR, dir /S, or find .) from different computers, and to prepare a script for synchronizing them with each other or for creating an archive with selected files from that snapshot.

-Technically it was a second attempt.
-About 20-25 years ago, I wrote a small program in Turbo Pascal for MS DOS for the very same purpose.
+Technically, this was my second attempt.
+About 20–25 years ago, I wrote a small program in Turbo Pascal for MS-DOS for the very same purpose.
 Understandably, none of that work has survived.
-Then, over the past weekend, I found myself in need of something similar.
-After a quick Google search turned up nothing ready-made, I thought, why not delve into the somewhat unfamiliar territory of Python/QT and recreate it.
+Then, over the past weekend, I found myself needing something similar.
+After a quick Google search turned up nothing ready-made, I thought: why not delve into the somewhat unfamiliar territory of Python/Qt and recreate it?
 So, after two days of coding, I have a new tool to discuss in this article.

-The name ‘fsdumpviewer’ was conceived when I was setting up the repository.
+The name fsdumpviewer came to me while I was setting up the repository.
 It stands for File System Dump Viewer, which sounds quite geeky, even daunting and off-putting at the same time.
 But in essence, it’s a simple thing.
-It allows the opening and visualization of files containing file hierarchies, complete with sizes, creation dates, and other metadata, including checksums, for example.
+It allows you to open and visualize files containing file hierarchies, complete with sizes, creation dates, and other metadata, including checksums, for example.

 Use cases?

-Let’s imagine that your colleague at home has a bulky platform distribution, and you have one as well — let’s assume this is a SAP Commerce platform since you are reading it at Hybrismart, but things may happen with literally everything.
-All works fine on your end, but not on theirs.
-This raises a suspicion that something might have broken within the distribution itself, or the environment, which is supposed to be the same….
-It’s not the code that’s in the repository, which of course is identical for both of you.
-Rather, it might be the platform, which, although ostensibly the same version, may have had something accidentally deleted, something added, or a configuration inadvertently altered.
+Let’s imagine that your colleague at home has a bulky platform distribution, and you have one as well.
+Let’s assume this is an SAP Commerce platform, since you are reading this on Hybrismart, but things may happen with literally anything.
+Everything works fine on your end, but not on theirs.
+This raises a suspicion that something might have broken within the distribution itself or the environment, which is supposed to be the same.
+It’s not the code in the repository, which is, of course, identical for both of you.
+Rather, it might be the platform which, although ostensibly the same version, may have had something accidentally deleted, something added, or a configuration inadvertently altered.
 There might even be a discrepancy in the minor versions.

-If only there was a way to easily compare files on your computer and your friend’s computer, and create an archive of just the differing files—while preserving the file hierarchy.
+If only there were a way to easily compare files on your computer and your friend’s computer, and create an archive of just the differing files while preserving the file hierarchy.
 And if the differences are significant for some reason, provide your friend with the option to select only those files they would like to restore to their system, exactly as they are on yours.

 In reality, this is just one of the use cases for my utility.
 Let’s take a look at what it can do.

-The app can transform the output of traditional directory listing commands — “ls -lR” on Linux and macOS, or “dir /S” on Windows — into an interactive tree representation of folders and files, to the left or right panel — similarly the way how Midnight commander / FAR commander (or if you as old as I, DOS Navigator and Norton Commander) visualize the file system.
+The app can transform the output of traditional directory listing commands — ls -lR on Linux and macOS, or dir /S on Windows — into an interactive tree representation of folders and files, in the left or right panel, similar to the way Midnight Commander / FAR Manager (or, if you are as old as I am, DOS Navigator and Norton Commander) visualize the file system.
 This visualization not only enhances readability but also enables users to perform comprehensive comparisons between two directory snapshots.

 As demonstrated in the accompanying screenshot below, my app presents both directory trees side by side.
 Users can easily contrast the two, with discrepancies between them prominently highlighted.
 Such differences could include varying file sizes, modified permissions, or even new or deleted items, immediately drawing attention to potential areas of concern or interest.